-A long-time youth coach, Stewart Wright returns to the Saint Michael's women's soccer staff for his second season as an assistant coach in 2018.
+A long-time youth coach, Stewart Wright returns to the Saint Michael's women's soccer staff for his third season as an assistant coach in 2019.

 The Purple Knights started 3-3-1 in 2017, with each of those contests being decided by one goal or less.
 Saint Michael's later lost only 1-0 to No. 8 Adelphi University, one of their 13 instances of yielding two goals or fewer.
 The Purple and Gold posted its best save total in eight years, highest save percentage in seven, and lowest goals-against average in five.